Contact us at 914-666-4665

 We can better understand COVID-19 chronic manifestations if we understand the lessons from Lyme disease.
 Lyme disease was first described as an early disease in 1977 when an epidemic of oligoarticular arthritis occurred in three Connecticut communities, which involved 39 children and 12 adults.
 [1] During this time, the Centers for Disease Control and Prevention

-COVID-19 chronic manifestations: Lessons from Lyme disease?
-Read More »
+COVID-19 Chronic Manifestations: What Long COVID Can Learn from Lyme Read More »

 Lyme disease in COVID-19 pandemic could be overlooked.